mhismail3/introversed-dark-theme/README.md

 Introversed Dark
 ===

-This is a dark theme designed for Brackets, making use of a muted color palette that's really nice looking.
+This is a dark theme designed for Brackets, making use of a colorful palette that's really nice looking.
 You'll code 10 times faster with this theme or your money back, guaranteed.

 Screenshots
 ---